ukgov-equality-hub/womens-business-council-website/app/resources/index.md

 title: Resources
 ---

 We published our first report – Maximising women's contribution to future economic growth – in June 2013.
-We have published 6 progress reports since then, along with case studies about flexible working ('100 Ways of Working Flexibly').
+We have published 6 progress reports since then, along with case studies about flexible working ('100 ways to work flexibly').

 * [Maximising women's contribution to future economic growth (PDF)](WBC-Maximising-womens-contribution-to-future-economic-growth.pdf) (2013)